Aircraft technician with Tuskegee Airmen dies at 100 in NYC

 - In White House shake-up, Kelly's departure now seems certain WATCH

+According to Return of the Red Tails, a nonprofit dedicated to preserving the memory of the Tuskegee Airmen, DeFour joined the Air Corps in 1942 and was assigned to the 366th Air Service Squadron, serving in Italy, after basic training in Tuskegee, Alabama.

+He served as an aircraft technician and painted the red tails on the planes that gave the squadron its nickname.

-DeFour served as a postal employee for more than 30 years after his military service.
+DeFour was a Post Office employee for more than 30 years after his military service.

+He remained active into his later years and often spoke to schoolchildren about his experiences.

+Newsday reported that DeFour and fellow Tuskegee Airman Dabney Montgomery visited a fifth-grade class in Hempstead, New York, to mark Black History Month in 2016.